1. Home

-Using 'Andar'
+Using the Spanish Verb ‘Andar’

 In its normal usage, the verb andar means "to walk."
-However, it is often used more broadly with a vague meaning that isn't readily translatable — meaning something along the line of "to function," "to do," "to go along" or even simply "to be."
+However, it is often used more broadly with a vague meaning that isn't readily translatable—meaning something along the line of "to function," "to do," "to go along," or even simply "to be."

 Here are some examples of the verb being used with its common, most literal meaning: